 How to Have a Seamless Application Experience

-Don’t fall into the trap of simply assuming that the highest paying travel nurse agencies are the best agencies to work for.
+Don’t fall into the trap of simply assuming that the highest paying travel nurse agencies are the best agencies to work for... or always offer the highest pay rates, for that matter.
 Money can’t buy happiness, especially if you’re trying to maintain that happiness during the onboarding process.

 For peak happiness (and minimal stress!), you’ll want to work with staffing agencies that conduct business in a way that empowers their nurses to make the best decisions for themselves―both personally and professionally.
 That takes trustworthiness, integrity, and recruiters (or Nurse Advocates!) who genuinely advocate for their nurses in the job-search process.